How to Create a Fundraising Plan for a New Charity

-You should have goals for the amount of money you need to raise, plus what the money will be used for.
+You should have goals for the amount of money you need to raise, plus what the funds will be used for.

 Will you use it for overhead expenses?
 To fund an ongoing or new program?
 To build a new facility?
 To develop an emergency fund for a future rainy day?
 To close a deficit?

-You will likely have a number of goals.
+You will likely have several goals.
 If so, develop a fundraising plan for each one.
-Goals should be developed with your board of directors, and have the board's sign-off.
+Goals should be designed with your board of directors, and have the board's sign-off.